Working with date and time values

 Copy

-Alternative option.
-In the following example, DATE_TRUNC retrieves the beginning of the current month, adds one month to retrieve the beginning of the next month, and then subtracts 1 day to determine the last day of the current month.
+For an alternative option, the following example uses DATE_TRUNC to retrieve the beginning of the current month, adds one month to retrieve the beginning of the next month, and then subtracts one day to determine the last day of the current month.

 Copy